Couples & Family Therapy = $200 per session

-Please call me at (917) 204-7259 or send an email to email@example.com to discuss rates for service.
+Please call me at (917) 204-7259 or send an email to firstname.lastname@example.org to further discuss rates and services.
 Fees can vary depending on the length of the session and the number of participants in the therapy.

 Phone or Skype sessions are available to existing clients and fees are negotiated based on the length of the call.